 Connect residual current transformer only to the I5 and I6 inputs with a rated current of 30mA!
-Both residual current inputs can measure AC currents and pulsing direct currents.
+Both residual current inputs can measure AC currents, pulsing direct currents and DC currents.

 Bearing in mind the current transformer ratio, the residual current displayed by the UMG96RM-PN must correspond with the input current.